uclahs-cds/metapipeline-DNA/README.md

 ### 2. align-DNA

-FASTQ data is realigned to the genome on a per-sample basis using [pipeline-align-DNA](https://uclahs-cds.github.io/pipeline-align-DNA/).
+FASTQ data is (re)aligned to the genome on a per-sample basis using [pipeline-align-DNA](https://uclahs-cds.github.io/pipeline-align-DNA/).

 ### 3. calculate-targeted-coverage